ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    messages that fail the DMARC evaluation in specific ways (see the "fo" tag above) to the URIs listed.
 Depending on the value of the "fo" tag, the format for such reports is described in [@!I-D.ietf-dmarc-failure-reporting], [@!RFC6651], or [@!RFC6652].
 Any valid URI can be specified.
-A Mail Receiver **MUST** implement support for a "mailto:"
-   URI, i.e., the ability to send message-specific failure information via electronic mail.
+A Mail Receiver sending failure reports **MUST** implement support for a "mailto:" URI, i.e., the ability to send message-specific failure information via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate failure reports for the domain.
-URIs involving schemes not supported by Mail Receivers **MUST** be ignored.
-   [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+URIs involving schemes not supported by Mail Receivers **MUST** be ignored.  [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.

 sp:
 :  Domain Owner Assessment Policy for all subdomains of the given Organizational Domain